 The History of Camp Merrie-Woode

-Founded in 1919, Camp Merrie-Woode was directed for nearly thirty years by Mabel Day.
-Dammie, as she was known by campers, was born of British parents and established old English traditions at Merrie-Woode.
+Mabel Pye Day, a leader in the girls camping movement with the YWCA in New York, purchased the camp in 1922 with Lake Fairfield Camp’s Head Counselor, Mary Turk.
+It was Mrs. Day who changed the name of the camp to Camp Merrie-Woode.
+Dammie, as she was known by her campers, was born to British immigrants and established Merrie-Woode’s old English traditions.
 “I knew I wanted an imaginative and meaningful name,” Dammie wrote, “and one night the name came so clearly to me – Merrie-Woode…for it is a merry wood and campers will always make it so.”
 Dammie’s legacy of honor and appreciation of simple living and acquiring “eyes that see” the beauty of God’s world was emphasized in activities which taught the importance of a life of service.
+Dammie remained director for the next 30 summers, establishing Merrie-Woode as one of the premier girls camps in the South at the height of the girls camping movement in the country.

 Upon the Orrs’ retirement in 1978, Hugh Caldwell, a Sewanee, The University of the South, philosophy professor and Merrie-Woode staff member since 1952, led alumnae to form the Merrie-Woode Foundation, Inc., a non-profit corporation with the sole purpose of owning and operating Camp Merrie-Woode.
-Through the generous support of the Merrie-Woode family, the Merrie-Woode Foundation, Inc. purchased the camp in December 1978.
+Through the generous support of the Merrie-Woode family, the foundation purchased the camp in 1979.
 With the establishment of the Merrie-Woode Foundation, the camp is now in effect owned and operated by its former campers.
-Dr. Caldwell served as its first Director through 1985 and was followed by Art and Carolyn Kramer.
+Dr. Caldwell served as the first director under the new Foundation.
+He stayed through the summer of 1985 and was followed by Art and Carolyn Kramer.
 The Kramers directed the camp from 1985 – 1989.

-From 1990-2002, the Strayhorns, Laurie and Gordon, served as the Directors.
-They worked to maintain the historic architecture during a period of extensive renovations to many of camp’s buildings and facilities.
+From 1990 – 2002, Gordon and alumna, Laurie Turner Strayhorn, served as the directors.
+They succeeded to maintain the historic architecture during a period of extensive renovations to many of camp’s buildings and facilities.

-In 2002, Denice and Jim Dunn began their tenure as Directors of Camp Merrie-Woode.
-The Dunns work to continue the traditions founded by their predecessors.
+In 2002, Denice and Jim Dunn began their tenure as directors of Camp Merrie-Woode.
+The Dunns strive to continue the rich traditions founded by their predecessors.
+They have worked to preserve the historic grounds and our surrounding land as well as Merrie-Woode’s history and unique story within the American camping movement.

 "Thirty years is a beautiful long time to have built my life into Merrie-Woode, and I’m just thankful that it still means so much to those who love it.” -Dammie Day